timbroderick/crainshack/README.md

 ### For R

 R is a language specifically designed for statistical analysis.
-Tons of free stuff out there.
+There are tons of free stuff out there.

 To use it, [install the R language](https://cran.rstudio.com/) and then [install Rstudio](https://www.rstudio.com/products/rstudio/download/#download).
 These are free.
 See me for assistance installing.